For families and friends

 - complying with the legal or professional obligations of the health service provider.

-Questions for families and friends
+Common questions from families and friends

 Rainbow Door is a free specialist LGBTIQA+ helpline providing information, support, and referral to all LGBTIQA+ Victorians, their family, and friends.